JuliaCloud/AWS.jl/sample/README.md

 ## Available helper scripts for executing on EC2

+- launch.jl - Launches EC2 nodes based on values specified in config.jl

-- startup.jl - Starts EC2 nodes based on values specified in config.jl
+- start.jl - Starts previously stopped EC2 nodes based on values specified in config.jl

 - addprocs_*.jl - Generated files with "addprocs" statements to add the appropriate number of workers either from a headnode or an external host